-Figure 40: [NEST-GPU] 2 active GPUs power reading
+Figure 42: [NEST-GPU] 2 active GPUs power reading on IDV-A

 As said, current testing is with a weak scaling benchmark; the same run is performed replicating a network of the same size on a second GPU and randomly connecting a fixed fraction of the neurons between the two.
-Here the simulation steps are necessarily interleaved with the exchange of messages between the GPU memories, which seems the reason why the throttling of the GPU frequencies by the thermal controller daemon is able to keep the average power draw in the steady state between 208W and 212W with and absolute maximum of 219W and a grand total of 554W including the idle ones.
+Here the simulation steps are necessarily interleaved with the exchange of messages between the GPU memories, which seems the reason why the throttling of the GPU frequencies by the thermal controller daemon is able to keep the average power draw in the steady state between 208W and 212W, as shown in Figure 42, with and absolute maximum of 219W and a grand total of 554W including the idle ones.
 Here the building time is between 3.5s and 4.4s and the actual simulation takes 37.4s on one GPU and 38.2s on the other.
 It is apparent that adding inter-GPU communications - which are absent in the single GPU run - amounts to a significant 37% more runtime.
 It is being investigated how much this can be improved by optimizing the MPI calls - that currently require staging from the GPU memory to the CPU and back - with the GPU-aware ones that include support for direct accessing the GPU memory.

-Figure 41: [NEST-GPU] 3 active GPUs power reading
+Figure 43: [NEST-GPU] 3 active GPUs power reading on IDV-A

-Figure 42: [NEST-GPU] 4 active GPUs power reading
+Figure 44: [NEST-GPU] 4 active GPUs power reading on IDV-A

-The situation is similar for the 3 GPUs and the 4 GPUs cases; having accounted for the advantage of the no-comms situation for the single GPU, we see that the real weak scaling is quite good: building times are still around 3s or less either for the 3 and 4 GPUs cases while actual simulation runtimes are between 37.7s and 38s for the 3 GPUs case and 38.4s and 38.6s for the 4 GPUs case, meaning a less than 3% difference in runtime between datasets which are two, three and four times the size of the single GPU case.
-Of course, the power consumption goes up as well, with 3 GPUs drawing between 208W and

-213W on average in the steady state with a grand total of 697W including the idle one and 4 GPUs drawing between 204W and 211W on average in the steady state and a grand total of 829W.
+The situation is similar for the 3 GPUs (Figure 43) and the 4 GPUs (Figure 44) cases; having accounted for the advantage of the no-comms situation for the single GPU, we see that the real weak scaling is quite good: building times are still around 3s or less either for the 3 and 4 GPUs cases while actual simulation runtimes are between 37.7s and 38s for the 3 GPUs case and 38.4s and 38.6s for the 4 GPUs case, meaning a less than 3% difference in runtime between datasets which are two, three and four times the size of the single GPU case.
+Of course, the power consumption goes up as well, with 3 GPUs drawing between 208W and 213W on average in the steady state with a grand total of 697W including the idle one and 4 GPUs drawing between 204W and 211W on average in the steady state and a grand total of 829W.